berhanudagnew/24_Hours_of_C/hour_08/README.md

-# Hour 7 - Doing the Same Thing Over and Over
+# Hour 8 - More Operators

 ## Concepts Practised

-    - The for statement
-    - The while statement
+    - The sizeof operator
+    - Logical operators
+    - Bit-manipulation operators
-    - The do-while statement
+    - The conditional operator